Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 Psychology is becoming the basis of scientific modernity, and the areas of its practical application are multiplying.

 According to the classification (B.M.
 Kedrov, 1981), psychology occupies a central place in the system of sciences.
-Her fundamental knowledge, as well as the knowledge gained in biology, social and other sciences, is used by pedagogy to solve the problems of education and upbringing.
+Its fundamental knowledge, as well as knowledge obtained in biology, social and other sciences, is used by pedagogy to solve the problems of teaching and upbringing.

-Psychology is ahead of pedagogy, blazing new trails for it, providing a broad search for new things in the matter of education and upbringing.
-Among the disciplines on which pedagogy relies, psychological science occupies a special place.
-More K.D.
-Ushinsky emphasized that in terms of significance for pedagogy, psychology ranks first among all sciences, because. in order to teach and educate, one must know the psyche of the trainees and educators.
-Not a single problem of pedagogy can be solved without relying on psychological knowledge.
-The goals and content of education, methods and means of training, optimization of educational activities, individualization and differentiation of training, education of a creative personality, the specifics of pedagogical work - everywhere the psychological aspect is decisive.
+Psychology is ahead of pedagogy, paving new paths for it, and providing a broad search for new things in the matter of teaching and upbringing.
+Among the disciplines on which pedagogy is based, psychological science occupies a special place.
+Also K.D.
+Ushinsky emphasized that in terms of importance for pedagogy, psychology ranks first among all sciences, because In order to teach and educate, you need to know the psyche of those being taught and educated.
+Not a single pedagogical problem can be solved without relying on psychological knowledge.
+Goals and content of education, methods and means of teaching, optimization educational activities, individualization and differentiation of training, education creative personality, the specifics of pedagogical work - the psychological aspect is decisive everywhere.

-Under these conditions, the importance of general human psychology increases, which precedes the study of other psychological disciplines: developmental, pedagogical, social psychology, and special courses in psychology.
+Under these conditions, the importance increases general psychology person, which precedes the study of other psychological disciplines: age-related, pedagogical, social psychology, special courses in psychology.

-Human psychology in this regard is a kind of introduction to the system of psychological sciences.
-It takes upon itself the solution of specific tasks of theoretical and practical preparation of a student of a pedagogical university for his professional activity, arming him with the necessary knowledge, primarily about the psychology of personality, the main components of its structure, individual characteristics (temperament, character, abilities and their biological foundations), its activities. , communication, about the methods of its study, about the patterns of basic mental processes, etc. Without this knowledge, it is impossible to master other psychological sciences and successfully form a professional teacher who is able to manage the mental development, educational and work activities of students, and their upbringing.
+Human psychology in this regard is a kind of introduction to the system psychological sciences.
+She takes upon herself the solution of specific tasks of theoretical and practical preparation of a teacher training student for his professional activity, equipping him with the necessary knowledge, primarily about the psychology of personality, the main components of its structure, individual characteristics (temperament, character, abilities and their biological basis), its activities , communication, about methods of its research, about the patterns of basic mental processes etc. Without this knowledge, it is impossible to master other psychological sciences and successfully form a professional teacher capable of managing mental development, educational and labor activity students and their upbringing.

-To this end, standards have been introduced in psychology, new curricula and programs have been developed in all psychological disciplines, including general human psychology, and the importance of pedagogical practice has been strengthened.
+For this purpose, standards have been introduced in psychology and new ones have been developed. educational plans and programs in all psychological disciplines, including general human psychology, the importance of pedagogical practice has been strengthened.

-This textbook is focused not only on a more complete and in-depth consideration of the main theoretical provisions of general psychology, but also on solving the problems of practical training of students to work with children.
-The textbook is compiled taking into account modern requirements, based on classical and latest psychological research.
-It retains the most well-established generally accepted topics and sections of the course, the significance of which over the years has been confirmed by the practice of teaching psychology in pedagogical institutes.
+This textbook is focused not only on a more complete and in-depth consideration of the basic theoretical principles of general psychology, but also on solving the problems of practical training of students to work with children.
+The textbook is compiled taking into account modern requirements, relies on classic and newest psychological research.
+It preserves the most established generally accepted topics and sections of the course, the importance of which over the years has been confirmed by the practice of teaching psychology in pedagogical institutes.
 However, the textbook differs significantly from others.
-It includes a number of new topics ("Historical outline of the emergence of psychology", "Brain and technology", "Psychology of activity", "Speech", etc.), all other topics have been revised and amended.
+It includes a number of new topics (“Historical outline of the emergence of psychology”, “Brain and technology”, “Psychology of activity”, “Speech”, etc.), revised and made changes to all other topics.

-The attention of students is drawn to the main scientific schools and individual studies.
+Students' attention is drawn to the main scientific schools and individual studies.
 A large role is given to the development of the basic conceptual apparatus.
 The pedagogical orientation of the course has been strengthened, aimed at revealing relevant scientific knowledge and its application in solving practical problems.

-As a result of studying this psychology course, the future teacher will learn the basics of the inner spiritual world of a person and its characteristics in children.
-He will master the general culture of intellectual activity, reveal the variety of connections between different aspects of a person's mental life - the emotional-volitional sphere, intellect and behavior.
+As a result of studying this psychology course, the future teacher will learn the basics of internal spiritual world person and his characteristics in children.
+He will master the general culture intellectual activity, will reveal the variety of connections between different parties mental life human emotional-volitional sphere, intellect and behavior.

-This course is built taking into account the organic connection between the problems of general, developmental and pedagogical psychology.
-It is focused on creating in students a holistic view of the subject of psychology, its main categories - a person, personality, activity, communication, states, cognition and features of their development, individual personality traits.
+This course is structured taking into account the organic connection between general, age and educational psychology.
+It is aimed at creating in students a holistic understanding of the subject of psychology, its main categories - man, personality, activity, communication, states, cognition and characteristics of their development, individual personality traits.

-This textbook on human psychology is intended for distance (evening, part-time) forms of education, and can also be used by full-time students in pedagogical universities and pedagogical institutes.
-Therefore, the authors tried to select the most important material for each topic, necessary and sufficient for students of pedagogical educational institutions - future teachers.
+This textbook on human psychology is intended for distance learning (evening, correspondence) and can also be used by full-time students at pedagogical universities and institutes.
+Therefore, the authors sought to select the most important material for each topic, necessary and sufficient for pedagogical students educational institutions- future teachers.
 In the process of mastering it, students must master the basic concepts and categories, facts and patterns of human psychology.
-They must learn to apply the acquired knowledge in the practice of training and education on the basis of a scientific approach to their pedagogical activities.
+They must learn to apply the acquired knowledge in the practice of teaching and education based on a scientific approach to their teaching activities.

-The information provided in the textbook will help to acquire the skills of self-control of the assimilation of knowledge, independent work with scientific pedagogical literature, as well as get acquainted with diagnostic methods of research.
+The information provided in the textbook will help you acquire skills of self-control of knowledge acquisition, independent work with scientific pedagogical literature, and also become familiar with diagnostic research methods.

-To this end, at the end of each topic of the textbook, lists of references and tasks for independent work are given, which makes it possible to conduct a self-examination of the assimilation of knowledge, using the above methods to measure the individual characteristics of students in different aspects of their psyche.
-The obtained experimental data can be used when performing tasks during the period of pedagogical practice, when writing control, term papers and theses.
-All this will help to carry out scientific and practical preparation of students for their professional activities.
+For this purpose, at the end of each topic of the textbook there are lists of references and tasks for independent work, which allow you to conduct a self-test of knowledge acquisition, using the given methods to measure the individual characteristics of students in different aspects of their psyche.
+The experimental data obtained can be used when completing assignments during teaching practice, when writing tests, coursework and theses.
+All this will help to carry out the scientific and practical preparation of students for their professional activities.

 HUMAN PSYCHOLOGY

-Man.
-Ordinary and scientific psychology.
-History of scientific psychology.
+Human.
+Everyday and scientific psychology.
+Story scientific psychology.
 Structuralism and functionalism.
 Behaviorism.
 Psychoanalysis.
 Gestalt psychology.
 Cognitive psychology.
 Humanistic psychology.
 Methods of psychology.
 Ontology and psychology in human life.
 Organism, individual, personality, subject.
 Human activity.
 Communication.
 Man as an individual.
 Gender and age.
 Temperament.
 Character.
 Capabilities.
 Man as a subject.
-Desires (will), feelings, reason.
+Desires (will), feelings, mind.
 Needs, motives, goals.
 Emotions, moods, affects, passions.
 Role, status.
 Position.

 Perception, memory, thinking, imagination, attention.
 Consciousness.
-The structure of consciousness.
-Self-awareness. spiritual life of man.
-Man as a personality and individuality.
+Structure of consciousness.
+Self-awareness.
+Spiritual life of a person.
+Man as a person and individuality.

 What else to read